yifei-1021/DRM-ML-Project/README.md

 The "Simulation" spreadsheets contains results from Aspen Simulations.
 The "trend.csv" file contains the number of past literature papers published on DRM

-# Please cite our article (as Keerthana et al, 2022) if any of the resources are used
+# Please cite our article Keerthana et al, 2022 "Impacts of Catalyst and Process Parameters on Ni-Catalyzed Methane Dry Reforming via Interpretable Machine Learning", if any of the resources are used